6. Learning and Teaching Activities

 Let’s look at an example drawn from 4/8-SLDF.
 Let’s assume this is a Level 5 Business Model with a metacognitive outcome ILO that states students will be able to:

-• Reviewing eight theories of globalization
+• Reviewing eight theories of globalisation

 • Examine Trans-formationalism and the work of David Held